UKVeteran/Mechanical-Ventilation-Prediction/README.md

 # The Task

-In this project, we will be looking at the mean absolute error between the predicted and actual pressures during the inspiratory phase of each breath.
+In this project, we will be looking at the mean absolute error (MAE) between the predicted and actual pressures during the inspiratory phase of each breath.
 The score is given by

 $$|X-Y|$$